Ohio State vs. Penn State NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Saturday's over/under is 16.7 points lower than the two team's combined 76.2 points per game average.
+- Saturday's total is 16.2 points lower than the two team's combined 76.2 points per game average.

-- The 33.3 combined points per game that these two squads have allowed this season are 26.2 fewer than the 59.5 over/under in this contest.
+- This contest's over/under is 26.7 points above the 33.3 these two squads combine to surrender per game this season.

-- The Buckeyes and their opponents have scored an average of 63.6 points per game in 2021, 4.1 more than Saturday's total.
+- Buckeyes games this season feature an average total of 63.6 points, a number 3.6 points higher than Saturday's over/under.

 Ohio State Stats and Trends

-- Ohio State has five wins against the spread in seven games this year.

-- The Buckeyes have an ATS record of 3-1 in their four games as a favorite of 18.5 points or more so far this season.
+- This season, the Buckeyes have an ATS record of 3-1 in their four games as a favorite of 18.5 points or more.

-- Ohio State's games this year have hit the over on five of seven set point totals (71.4%).
+- Ohio State's games this year have gone over the point total in 71.4% of its opportunities (five times in seven games with a set point total).

 - When Ohio State records more than 14.7 points, it is 5-2 against the spread and 6-1 overall.

-- In games that Ohio State churns out over 324.4 yards, the team is 5-2 against the spread and 6-1 overall.
+- When Ohio State piles up over 324.4 yards, the team is 5-2 against the spread and 6-1 overall.

-- The Buckeyes have turned the ball over five times this season, eight fewer than the Nittany Lions have forced (13).

 - Find the latest spread and moneyline odds for Ohio State at SISportsbook.